Non-vanishing of central $L$-values of the Gross family of elliptic curve: The first -descent on over

 \begin{prop} We have

 \end{prop}

-\begin{proof} Let $\Sel_{2}(A/H)$ be the $2$-Selmer group of $A/H$ using the Galois module $A_2$ of $2$-torsion points on $A$ defined in a similar way as above.
-This is also a $G$-module, and we denote by $\Sel_{2}(A/H)^G$ its Galois invariant subgroup.
+\begin{proof} Let~$\Sel_{2}(A/H)$ be the $2$-Selmer group of~$A/H$ using the Galois module $A_2$ of~$2$-torsion points on $A$.
+This is also a $G$-module, and we denote by~$\Sel_{2}(A/H)^G$ its Galois invariant subgroup.
 The $G$-invariant Selmer group is much easier to compute than the full Selmer group, and Gross shows in \cite{Gross78} that